Cranbury School District

 Cranbury School District is a public school district located in and serving students in pre-kindergarten through eighth grade from Cranbury, in Middlesex County, in the U.S. state of New Jersey.

 As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 442 students and 57.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.8:1.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "J", the highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

-For ninth through twelfth grades, public school students move on to Princeton High School, located in Princeton, as part of a sending/receiving relationship with the Princeton Public Schools.
+Since 1991, ninth through twelfth grade public school students have gone to Princeton High School, located in Princeton, as part of a sending/receiving relationship with the Princeton Public Schools.
 Cranbury Township is granted a seat on the Princeton Regional Schools board of education, with the designated representative restricted to voting on issues pertaining to Princeton High School and district-wide issues.
 As of the 2023–24 school year, the high school had an enrollment of 1,532 students and 130.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.